 Body Language - Filipino Gestures and What They Mean

-Understanding Filipinos through learning the language just doesn't end there.
+Understanding Filipinos by learning the language just doesn't end there.
 Body language, hand gestures and facial expressions are pretty much used in day to day basis and it's like a code waiting to be cracked.
 Although it may appear so common, it can still cause confusion or misinterpretation to those that aren't familiar with these body language and hand gestures used by Filipinos.

 The following Filipino gestures are so common that you will see one or few of these if you set foot in the Philippines.
 Not only you'll want to familiarize yourself with these to decode and understand Filipino gestures your peers used but it's something worth knowing as well to put in use.

 A Filipino hand gesture sending the non-verbal message of 'You're in trouble,' or 'You're a dead meat,' or the Filipino 'Lagot ka!' but without saying a word.
 This is done with the index finger of either hand as you move your finger back and forth.
 Whether you say 'Lagot' or 'Lagot ka!' or not while doing this hand signal, it sends out the same meaning - You're in trouble.